stargazer/django-firestone/README.md

 First iteration
 * Create Base and Model handler
-* Handlers should be able to output fields, request body fields, and crud operations they support
+* Handlers should be able to serialize their output to a pure python data structure and then to json.
+* Request-level field selection
+* Deserialize request body
+* CRUD operations
 * Handlers should declare everything cleanly and with little code
 * Easily testable
 * Accepts and returns only json data
+* Examine the use of class based views (see exactly what ``dispatch`` does).
+  Can they indeed minimize the code I need to write?

 Second iteration
+* Each handler defines strictly what http methods it supports
 * Be able to define multiple authentication methods per handler
-* Per request field selection

 ## Requirements